 Private Properties and Backyard Parties

-Here’s some of my favourite private property weddings:
+Some of my favourite private property weddings:

 A smiling bride and groom embracing outdoors during sunset, with the groom in a light gray suit and the bride in a white dress holding a bouquet of roses and other flowers.